-There are different features that offer users a more interesting experience with the application of Excel spreadsheet both at home and in the office.
+There are different features that offer users a more fascinating experience with the application of Excel spreadsheet both at home and in the office.
 With these extra additions, there is always something both the experienced and new user will enjoy – particularly a more effective way of solving a problem that was too hectic in the past.

 With the start screen, your work will be done faster as all files you are working on will be located on one screen.
 The most recently used worksheet can be pinned on the recent list for easy access.
-Through the start screen you can open other files located on the disk.
+Through the start screen, you can open other files located on the disk.
 There is also a list of templates that can help you easily start a project.
 You are at liberty to enable or disable the start screen.
 But I find it very useful to keep it available for use.

-2. Pivot Tables that make things simpler
+Pivot Tables that make things simpler

 Pivot tables are important tools that help users analyze and answer questions about the data they are working on.
 But new users find this tool difficult to create.
-However, the new 2013 recommended pivot tables have made things easier as users can work with tables and charts with a simple click of the mouse.
+However, the new 2013 recommended pivot tables have made things easier than users can work with tables and charts with a simple click of the mouse.

 To make use of this tool, click on the data, go to the insert tab, and click on recommended charts.
 This will bring out a dialogue box that shows you how your data will look when you plot the chart.
 Pick the appropriate option and your chart is automatically created.

-4. Excellent tool for data analysis
+Excellent tool for data analysis

 A variety of analyzing tools such as Sparklines, Tables, Totals, Charts, and Formatting, will appear, allowing you to scroll over the choices to pick the most appropriate option, depending on what you are working on.
 Click the right option you wish to analyze.
 The feature will hasten the process by writing, charting, and formatting formulas.

-5. New Backstage View
+New Backstage View

 The backstage feature view was first introduced in the 2010 version of office word.
-But it has been completely moderated to show you exactly the project you are working on so you can select the right task.
+But it has been completely moderated to show you exactly the project you are working on, so you can select the right task.
 With the open tab, you now have access to workbooks that were recently accessed.
 The backstage view also gives you the chance to use your SKyDrive account and helps you set up extra Sharepoints or SkyDrive accounts.

 More efficient Chart tools